 Even though this last verse isn’t a parenting verse, I feel that it sums up parenting pretty well.
 Aren’t we to always be pointing our children to Christ, removing the wrong and encouraging the good?
 Aren’t we to do so as we teach with patience?

 Hopefully, the previous info has been insightful as you strive to not lose patience as a parent.
-Now I want to give you some helpful tips for being more patient with your children.
-No, this most likely won’t be an immediate fix, but as you learn your triggers and focus on what God says about patience, you will become more and more patient.
+Now I want to give you some effective ways to be more patient with your children.
+No, this most likely won’t be an immediate fix and will need some hard work, but as you learn your triggers and focus on what God says about patience, you will become more and more patient.

 1. Learn what the Bible says about patience